 … The bedside lamp throws a shadow over the far side of the bedroom as she clicks it out.
 Stretching, trying to fill up the bed, she turns over.
 It’s then she sees the soft silhouette on the dresser of Jake’s three shirts and two pairs of socks from the morning laundry.
 The flood of hot tears is unquenchable she can’t help but snuffle into her pillow – clenched fist in her chest trying to massage away a pain that can’t be fixed.
 While just short of four hundred miles North Jake cuts the engine and listens to the ticks and pings that normally sooth him; sucking on his cut lip he tries not to think about Molly…

 I spent the weekend sorting through the physical remnants of her life while trying to reconcile a myriad of feelings – anger, sadness, recrimination, and in flickering moments of honesty, relief.
-My sister didn’t die of an overdose, but the corrosive nature of addiction killed her just the same; you see not all addicts die with a needle in their arm or a carelessly spilled bottle of pills next to them.
+My sister died of an overdose, either in the moment or due to the corrosive nature of addiction either way it killed her just the same; you see not all addicts die with a needle in their arm or a carelessly spilled bottle of pills next to them.
 My sister died on the floor of her small bathroom… alone.
 I hope it was quick and painless, but I know that’s my selfish attempt to absolve the guilt dancing just out of reach… odds are it was neither.

 I have heard all the platitudes – don’t be an enabler, addicts have to reach rock bottom, it’s a choice, helping is just codependency – I have parroted them oft enough myself and as true as these are… I have to live knowing that they are also a convenient excuse for apathy.
 I loved my sister, but I am faced with the reality that the physical manifestation of my love was clearly inadequate while it mattered.
 It was easier to insulate myself with these protestations than reach through her addiction and love her in a tangible way that may not have saved her, but would have given her some moments of happiness.
 I wasn’t able to change her addiction and at the end her death was just a reflection of her journey – but I should have made the effort anyway.